West Sonoma County Teacher of the Year Award

 The goal of these awards is to recognize the skills and dedication of West County teachers who engage our children and provide the kind of education experience that will be the foundation for a productive and happy life.

 Starting in 2020, we changed our selection criteria.
-There are now three awards:
+There are now four (4) awards:

 -